dicom-web/dicom-web-pacs/README.md

 Implementation of Dicom protocol using DCM4CHEE

+7.20
 At present, Dicom's receiving and storage has been realized.
 Next, DICOM will be parsed and archived.
 Some problems may be encountered in this part.
 Finally, a new project will be built to realize Dicom's Web reading function.

+7.23
+At present, the receiving, analyzing, and archiving functions of medical images have been completed, and the Dicom Web View function will be developed.

 #### Installation tutorial